CaFTRA: Frequency-Domain Correlation-Aware Feedback-Free MIMO Transmission and Resource Allocation for 6G and Beyond: NUMERICAL ANALYSIS

 \subsection{Numerical Results}

 In the proposed CSI prediction of CaFTRA framework, each input of an UE's geolocation is embedded into a 1024-dimension vector to predict the CSI of 100 RBs for a certain BS.
 The model consists of a 1-layer Transformer encoder and a 2-layer Transformer decoder.
 To validate the effectiveness of modeling frequency-domain correlation, we construct the Independent Transformer Network as an ablation baseline by removing the correlation modeling components from CaFTRA.
 We use an independent Transformer network to predict the CSI for each RB, and the embedding dimension is reduced to 256.
 The independent model also comprises a 1-layer Transformer encoder and a 2-layer Transformer decoder, with similar structure to the proposed prediction model in CaFTRA but with fewer parameters.
-The complexity comparisons for the CSI prediction of 100 RBs are presented in Table \ref{tab:complexity_comparison}.
+Moreover, we add two additional CSI prediction baselines, namely Fully Connected Neural Networks (FCNN) and Independent FCNN, to provide a broader comparison beyond the independent Transformer baseline.
+Specifically, the FCNN baseline uses one large fully connected neural network to jointly predict the CSI parameters over all 100 RBs, with hidden-layer dimensions \{2048, 2048, 2048, 6500\}.
+In contrast, the Independent FCNN baseline consists of 100 independent small fully connected neural networks, each predicting the CSI of one RB, with hidden-layer dimensions \{256, 256, 256, 65\} for each subnetwork.
+To ensure a fair comparison, we also present the corresponding model complexities, including the number of parameters, memory usage, FLOPs, and computational time.
+As shown in Table \ref{tab:complexity_comparison}, the compared models are kept within a comparable order of parameter scale.
+The reported computational latency corresponds to one BS-UE pair over 100 RBs.

 The number of parameters and FLOPs can be obtained from the codes.
 According to the parameter amount of the model, like \cite{{TF-CSI}}, the size of the memory can be calculated as:

 where $N_{parameter}$ represents the parameter amount of the network.
 As the NVIDIA H100 GPU delivers up to 60 TFLOPS (tera FLOPS) of single-precision performance, resulting in estimation computation time (i.e., the inference time of the CSI for each BS).
 As shown in Table \ref{tab:complexity_comparison}, the proposed CaFTRA model significantly reduces the space complexity compared to the Independent Transformer Network.
 Specifically, CaFTRA requires only 44 million parameters and 168 MB of memory, which are approximately 84\% lower, than those of the baseline model.
 In terms of time complexity, although CaFTRA involves more FLOPs due to its correlation-aware architecture (3193 M vs. 341 M), its overall computational time remains within the same order of magnitude, indicating a highly parallelizable and hardware-friendly structure.